Qantas Rolls Out Boarding Groups

 This process is designed to increase efficiency and reduce aircraft turnaround times.

-Passengers with Gold, Platinum or Platinum One status are often seated towards the front of the plane.
-Since they are still invited to board first, the reality is that many passengers sitting towards the front of Economy will still be among the first to board.
+Passengers with Gold, Platinum or Platinum One status often sit towards the front of the plane.
+Since status holders are still invited to board first, many people sitting towards the front of Economy would still be among the first to board.
 This also means that if you have no status and are sitting towards the front of Economy, you may find it difficult to find overhead locker space.

-This seems like a genuine improvement for frequent flyers
+This seems like an improvement for frequent flyers

-Currently, the key problems are that the priority and general boarding queues are processed simultaneously (meaning the priority queue doesn’t get full priority) and many people get away with using the priority queue despite not being entitled to.
+Currently, the key problems are that the priority and general boarding queues are processed simultaneously (meaning the priority queue doesn’t get full priority), and many people get away with using the priority queue despite not being entitled to.
+I noticed the former issue as recently as last week.

 Join the AFF discussion